souravsaha/S3RFileSystem/README.md

 # S3R File System

 ## Simple file system implementation that uses a file to store the internal structures and data
 ---
 ### Build instructions

 go into the directory containing code files, execute

 `./build.sh`

-it will generate the executable file `a.out`
+executable file `a.out` is generated.

 ---
 ### Running instuctions

 `./a.out <filename_to_store_the_fs>`

 For example after building the code if you execute